 - Longer versions can be tough to transport

-2. Tiger Tail 22″ Rolling Muscle Massager
+2. Best for Larger or Less Flexible Users: Tiger Tail Rolling Muscle Massager

 The Tiger Tail Rolling Muscle Massager stands out for its sturdy center, which features one continuous piece rather than the separate plastic spindles found on The Stick rollers and others.
 Benefits of this setup include increased comfort, as there is no pinching between the gaps of multiple plastic pieces, and a surface that can be easier to clean.
 At 22 inches long the roller is portable enough to travel between the gym and home with ease.
 This massage stick is designed for deeper massages and can help to circulate blood and oxygen for pain relief and faster recovery.